3 Career Sectors Worth Considering in Kentucky

 Health care is one of Kentucky's biggest industries.
 The state features more than 160 health care facilities, and that number continues to rise.2

-In fact, health care support occupations are expected to grow by an incredible 38 percent over the 10-year period from 2014 to 2024, making them the fastest-growing group of careers in the state.
-Health care practitioners and technical occupations aren't far behind, with expected growth of almost 30 percent.1
+In fact, health care support occupations are expected to grow by 14.3 percent over the 10-year period from 2016 to 2026, making them one of the fastest-growing groups of careers in the state.
+Health care practitioners and technical occupations aren't far behind, with expected growth of 12.7 percent.1

 That's why the health programs offered by Kentucky trade schools and colleges could be a wise choice.
 With the right qualifications, you could take your place in this expanding industry.